julyfun/how-to/softwares-and-tools/zerotier/build-your-zerotier-lan-for-mac-win-and-wsl.md

     - If failed, try adding `RequestTTY force` in ssh config to wsl
 - Success!

+## Android

+- Remeber to set planet file in upright `...`
+    - After setting, you need restart the app

 ## Rustdesk

 - Directly input your ip in rustdesk